 Colds and flus - antibiotics

 Antibiotics can destroy normal ("healthy") bacteria that live in your body.
-This can result in symptoms such as nausea, diarrhea, and vaginal yeast infections.
+When this happens, symptoms such as nausea and diarrhea may develop, and women can get vaginal yeast infections.

-The overuse of antibiotics has played a role in the rise in drug-resistant bacterial infections.
-Taking antibiotics also poses a risk of allergic reaction, so they should not be taken when there is no possible benefit.
+The overuse of antibiotics has played a role in the increase of drug-resistant bacterial infections.
+Taking antibiotics can also put you at risk of an allergic reaction.
+Antibiotics should not be taken when they will not treat an illness.

 Melio FR, Berge LR.
 Upper respiratory tract infection.
 In: Marx JA, Hockberger RS, Walls RM, et al, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier Saunders; 2014:chap 75.

 Livingston C, Cozzens J, Hamilton A. Treatments for symptoms of the common cold.
 Am Fam Physician.
 2013;88(3):864C-864D.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington, Seattle, WA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.